 developmental psychology, social cognition, EEG, executive function, cognitive neuroscience

 Peter J. Marshall is Associate Professor and Director of the Developmental Area in the Department of Psychology.
 His research in the area of developmental social-cognitive neuroscience has been funded by the National Science Foundation and the National Institutes of Health, and he was recently elected a Fellow of the Association for Psychological Science.
 In 2012 he was awarded the Lindback Award for Distinguished Teaching at Temple.
-He is currently an Associate Editor of the International Journal of Behavioral Development and is a member of the Psychosocial Development, Risk, and Prevention Study Section at NIH.
+He is currently an Associate Editor at Developmental Science and the International Journal of Behavioral Development and is a member of the Psychosocial Development, Risk, and Prevention Study Section at NIH.
 Dr. Marshall has published more than 50 papers in peer-reviewed journals and has contributed to a number of edited volumes, including the upcoming 7th Edition of the Handbook of Child Psychology and Developmental Science.

 In their most recent published studies, Dr. Marshall and his students have been investigating the social neuroscience of imitation and self-other correspondence in infants, children, and adults.
 This line of research relates to wider questions about the linkages between action perception and action production, and how studying these linkages can inform our understanding of social and cognitive functioning and how we come to comprehend and respond to the actions of other people.
 These questions further connect with aspects of Dr. Marshall’s theoretical work in which he has written about possibilities for integrating the study of brain, body, and mind.

 Other publications by Dr. Marshall have spanned various interrelated areas, including attachment, temperament,and the effects of early life adversity.
 He has also published a number of articles and book chapters on the use of electroencephalographic (EEG) methods with infants and young children.